Abortion in Alabama: Abortion incidents

 Roughly 862,320 US abortions occurred in 2017, with .7% occurring in Alabama account.
 Although over 6,110 abortions occurred in Alabama in 2017, not all were performed on Alabama residents.
 Residents of other states traveled to Alabama for abortions, and some Alabama residents traveled to other states for abortions.
 Between 2014 and 2017 the Alabama abortion rate declined from 8 to 6 abortions per 100,000 women, a 25 percent decrease.

 Restrictions on abortion

 As of June 24, 2022, with the Supreme Court's overturning of Roe v.
-Wade, abortion in Alabama became illegal except when the life of the mother is in danger.
+Wade, abortion in Alabama became illegal except when the life of the pregnant individual is in danger.
 There are not exceptions for rape or incest.
+On August 28, 2023, attorneys for Attorney General Steve Marshall wrote in a court filing that the attorney general will prosecute those who help a pregnant person leave the state to get an abortion.

+Although there is supposedly an exception to the abortion ban in the case of fatal fetal abnormalities, the exception has not been used because doctors do not want to risk losing their medical license or facing jail time, meaning that patients have to leave the state in order to receive an abortion regardless.